makersacademy/chitter-challenge/README.md

 - Use rake/rakefiles to refactor datamapper tasks like upgrade and migrate database methods
 - Didn't know how to test for a time constraint
 - Testing for edge casing
+- Add buttons for users to move throughout pages